Robert Honyman (Royal Navy officer): Royal Navy

 Honyman joined the Royal Navy in 1782, becoming a midshipman in 1783, and being promoted to lieutenant in 1790.
 While serving under Captain Theophilus Jones on HMS Defiance in 1796, he was promoted to commander, and commanded the sloop Tsiphone in 1797 when she captured the French privateers Le Cerf Volant and Le Prospere.
 He was promoted to post-captain in December 1798.

 In 1800 Honynman took command of HMS Garland, initially on service in the English Channel.
-He sailed Garland to the Caribbean Sea in June 1801, bringing Rear-Admiral Robert Montague to Jamaica, where the ship was wrecked the following year.
+He sailed Garland to the Caribbean Sea in June 1801, bringing Rear-Admiral Robert Montagu to Jamaica, where the ship was wrecked the following year.
 Honyman returned to England in October 1802 in command of HMS Topaze.

 In early 1803 he took command of the 38-gun frigate HMS Leda, taking part in several engagements of the Napoleonic Wars.
 In 1806 Honyman took Leda on Sir Home Popham's squadron in the occupation of the Cape of Good Hope, and crossed the South Atlantic to take part in the unsuccessful invasion of the Río de la Plata.
 Leda returned to England in late 1807, and on 31 January 1808 she was wrecked in a storm near the entrance to Milford Haven.
 Honyman was court martialled for the loss of his ship, but he and his crew acquitted of all blame.

 Honyman then commanded the 64-gun HMS Ardent, and two successive 74-gun ships HMS Sceptre and Marlborough.